"You got to tell the children the truth, they don't need a whole lot of lies, 'cause one of these days, they'll be running things"

 Voodoo Child (Slight Return) - edited down on the DVD Jimi Plays Berkeley)

 ...no trace of Foxy Lady or Machine Gun officially.

-Note that the unofficial but widely distributed label Radioactive Records - see Unofficial Releases section.
+Note that the complete first show appeared in shops and online unofficially from Radioactive Records in 2005 - see Unofficial Releases section.

 LIVE AT THE ISLE OF FEHMARN